iainctduncan/scheme-for-max-cookbook/editor-integration/README.md

   imap <D-e> <Esc>va):w ! python3 /usr/local/bin/send_to_max.py<Enter><Enter>va)dgg^i
 ~~~

-I set my leader key to the comma character, and the mappings are doing the following.
+I set my leader key to the comma character, and the mappings are doing the following:

 1) If in normal mode, pressing ',e' does a visual select of the currently enclosed
 parenthetical expression, followed by the ex command to send selection to the Python